What we do

 Included in its list of major national surveys are the:

-- South African National Survey on Research and Experimental Development>LINK TO PAGE; and the
+- South African National Survey on Research and Experimental Development; and the

-CeSTII also works on a wide range of special projects with national and international partners, such as the first-ever South African Survey of Intellectual Property and Technology Transfer at Publicly Funded Research Institutions: Inaugural Baseline Study 2008-2014>LINK TO PAGE, and the African Innovation Outlook II>LINK TO PAGE.
+CeSTII also works on a wide range of special projects with national and international partners, such as the first-ever South African Survey of Intellectual Property and Technology Transfer at Publicly Funded Research Institutions: Inaugural Baseline Study 2008-2014, and the African Innovation Outlook II.

 Learn more about CeSTII’s reports.